boobaGreen/S2INodeJsPOF/readme.md

 mongodb+srv://claudiodallara77:cA3K32LqwPsvsqWs@cluster0.3dfdb4w.mongodb.net/POF-S2I-NodeJs?retryWrites=true&w=majority
 ```

-### 5 - Test it with a client

-Using something like Postman, you can start using this API on the the same port (in the example : 3000).

-### 6 - Extra - add some fake default data service for Testing and Try
+### 5 - Extra - add some fake default data service for Testing and Try

 The dev-data folder contains sample data to help test your project: orders.json, products.json, and user.json.
 There is also a file utility `import-dev-data.js` that is used to import sample files with one click or delete the entire database.